-Seeing a need for agricultural education in Peru, Sister Aurelia returned to the United States and enrolled in New Mexico State University, Las Cruces.
+Seeing a need for agricultural education in Peru, Sister Aurelia returned to the United States and enrolled in New Mexico State University, in Las Cruces, NM.
 She received a B.S. in Agriculture Sciences in 1974 and completed an M.S. in Agronomy in December 1975.

-Sister Aurelia then returned to Peru to live and work in the highlands (Altiplano) of Peru, 12,500 feet above sea level, throughout her mission.
-She taught courses and workshops in animal sciences, improved farming methods and forms of community, while studying the Aymara language in 1978.
-From 1983-1984, there was a severe drought, Sister Aurelia was involved in emergency help projects in the town of Ilave and started a seed bank for potato seeds; potatoes being the staple food in the area.
-She was also part of a team that offered courses in community organization during disasters.
+In 1976, Sister Aurelia then returned to Peru to live and work in the highlands (Altiplano) of Peru, which is 12,500 feet above sea level.
+She taught courses and gave workshops in animal sciences, improved farming methods, and various forms of community organization in the Institute of Rural Education in the Juli Prelature.
+At that same time, she began studying the Aymara language.
+From 1982 – 1983, there was a severe drought; as a result, Sister Aurelia was involved in emergency help projects in the Juli Prelature.
+Since potatoes were the staple food in the area, she started a seed bank for potato seeds to help communities who lost their crops and needed seeds for the following growing season and recover their production capabilities.
+This project continued to help farmers who suffered losses from drought, frost or other climatic conditions until 2010.
+In addition, she was also part of a team that offered courses in community organization during disasters.

+From 1984 – 1992, Sister Aurelia lived and worked the in the Pilcuyo district with Aymara peasant communities, and she was a very active member of the Rural Pastoral Team.
 From 1993 – 1996, Sister Aurelia gave Congregational Service at the Maryknoll Sisters Center in N.Y.
-She worked in the Development Department in Data Processing, Communications and the Photo Lab.
+She also worked in the Development Department in Data Processing, Communications and the Photo Lab.

-In 1996, Sister Aurelia returned to Peru back to Pilcuyo with the same Rural Pastoral Team , that happily welcomed her again.
-In 2000, Sister Aurelia moved to Viquechico where she lived and worked with Aymara peasants in the farmlands of the Altiplano.
-Along with the potatoes, she embarked on a new project, introducing the production of quinoa, a rich source of protein to improve the diet of the people.
-Sister Aurelia continued to live and work in Viquechico among the Aymara peasants, close to “Pachamama”, Mother Earth, accompanying them in their daily struggle.
+In 1996, Sister Aurelia returned to Peru and worked in Pilcuyo with the same Rural Pastoral Team which happily welcomed her again.
+In 2000, Sister Aurelia moved to Vilquechico where she lived and worked with Aymara peasants in the farmlands of the Altiplano.
+Along with the potatoes, she embarked on a new project, introducing the production of quinoa, a rich source of protein to improve the diet of the people and promoting green houses for vegetable production.
+Sister Aurelia continued to live and work in Vilquechico among the Aymara peasants, close to “Pachamama”, Mother Earth, accompanying them in their daily struggle until 2005.